silverstripe/developer-docs/en/02_Developer_Guides/05_Extending/01_Extensions.md

 Typically, subclasses of the [`Extension`](api:SilverStripe\Core\Extension) class are used for extending a [`DataObject`](api:SilverStripe\ORM\DataObject) subclass.

 > [!NOTE]
-> For performance reasons a few classes are excluded from receiving extensions, including `ViewableData`
+> For performance reasons a few classes are excluded from receiving extensions, including `ModelData`
 > and `RequestHandler`.
 You can still apply extensions to descendants of these classes.

 ```php